LlmDl/SponsorPlugins/TownyCaptureSites.md

 CaptureSiteOwnerDisplayNameEvent - thrown when a CaptureSite displays their owning town, allowing a plugin to modify the name which is displayed.

 CaptureSiteRewardDisplayEvent - thrown when a CaptureSite displays their rewards, allowing a plugin to modify the rewards which are displayed.

+PlayerEnterCaptureSiteEvent - thrown when a player walks into or teleports to a CaptureSite.

+PlayerExitCaptureSiteEvent - thrown when a player walksout of or teleports from a CaptureSite.